Sheshadrinath/url-shortner/README.md

 }`

 # Starting and configuring Client application
+*This is about to come.
+Development is in progress.*

 # Roadmap
 Currently this application uses the static mapping as you can see in the mapping.json file.
 But in coming days, we will be providing support to: